 Coaching, on the other hand, is typically focused on goal-setting, skill-building, and helping clients achieve specific personal or professional objectives.
 The coach works collaboratively with the client to develop a plan of action, provide guidance and support, and hold the client accountable for taking steps to achieve their goals.

-While there is some overlap between these models, the main difference lies in the approach and focus of each.
-Traditional counseling therapy is typically more clinically focused, coaching is typically more action-oriented, and peer support is typically more experiential and relational.
-Peer Support, in particular, requires previous lived experience.
+While there is some overlap, the main difference lies in the approach and focus of each model.
+Traditional counseling therapy is typically more clinically focused, coaching is more action-oriented, and peer support is more experiential and relational.
+Peer support, in particular, is grounded in lived experience.